blog

 Selecting a Mortgage Lender

-The neighborhood you select notwithstanding, it is important that you work with a reliable mortgage lender.
-Finding a mortgage lender who might work well for you requires that you pay attention to different aspects.
 The interest rate you get has a significant effect on the overall cost of your loan, and even a small difference in percentage can make a noticeable dollar-value difference.
 Take a close look at all the fees you might need to pay, which may come in the form of application fees, loan origination fees, document preparation fees, credit report fees, assumption fees, closing fees, and prepayment penalties.

 When getting a loan to purchase a home, flexibility in terms and conditions might make the entire process more borrower-friendly.
 For example, several borrowers benefit by being able to choose from making weekly, biweekly, and monthly repayments.
-Some lenders provide home loans that come with fixed interest rates for the initial period of the loan while moving to a variable rate at a later stage.
+Some lenders provide home loans that come with fixed interest rates for the initial period of the loan, while moving to a variable rate at a later stage.
 Some borrowers also look for features such as redraw facilities and repayment pauses.

-Since getting a mortgage requires a long-term association with a lender, do not forget to pay attention to customer service levels.
+Since getting a mortgage involves a long-term association with a lender, do not forget to pay attention to customer service levels.
 An easy way to do this is to look for testimonials or reviews written by previous or existing borrowers.

 Choosing the Right Type of Mortgage

 When it comes to applying for a home loan, you get two basic alternatives from which to choose.
 In both cases, eligibility might involve meeting different criteria, including having good creditworthiness.
-Your credit score might also play a role in the interest that applies to your loan.
+Your credit score may also play a role in the interest that applies to your loan.

 Government-Backed Loans

-No matter whether you are a first-time homebuyer or not, you can think about applying for a government-backed home loan through a mortgage lender.
-The U.S. Department of Agriculture (USDA) provides USDA loans.
+You may qualify for a government-backed home loan whether you’re a first-time homebuyer in NYC or not.
+The U.S. Department of Agriculture (USDA) provides USDA loans through private mortgage lenders.
 The Department of Veterans Affairs (VA) guarantees VA loans.
-Similarly, the Federal Housing Administration (FHA) insures FHA loans, but note that FHA insured loans come with the additional cost of mortgage insurance regardless of the down payment amount.
-The benefit of most government-backed loans, however, is that they require you to pay little to no down payment.
+Similarly, the Federal Housing Administration (FHA) insures FHA loans, but note that FHA-insured loans come with the additional cost of mortgage insurance regardless of the down payment amount.

 Conventional Home Loans